isb-cgc/readthedocs/docs/source/sections/QueryOfTheMonthClub.rst

       Hugo_Symbol)

   --
-  -- First the intersection
+  -- First the intersection,
   --
   SELECT
-    count( distinct a.Hugo_Symbol )
+    count ( distinct a.Hugo_Symbol ) AS n
   FROM
     g1 AS a
   JOIN